 To address this gap, we constructed a novel dataset spanning the period from 2014 to 2023, covering all of Japan and focusing on community-level social capital, as proxied by the presence of Voluntary Disaster Prevention Organizations (VDPOs).
-VDPOs are communityled groups that engage in disaster drills and other preventive activities in the normal times.
-During disasters, they engage in guiding refugees, rescuing residents, and providing first-aid, food, and water.
+VDPOs are communityled groups that engage in disaster drills and other preventive activities during normal times.
+During disasters, they support evacuation efforts, conduct rescues, and provide essential assistance, including first aid, food, and water.
 While existing data on VDPOs were only available at the prefecture level (N = 47), we obtained disaggregated data at the municipality level (N = 1,741) from the Fire and Disaster Management Agency (FDMA) for use in our analysis.
 In addition, we compiled new municipality-level data on disaster damages caused by floods/storms and earthquakes, two of the most damaging natural hazards in Japan.
 Over our study period, we identified 57 flood and storm events and 28 earthquake events.